Thematic Areas of Focus

 The fund will focus on three broad thematic areas as outlined below:

-The Fund will support innovations aimed at increasing international competitiveness.
-This thematic area would for example, support agribusiness or manufacturers to innovate, test new technologies and provide evidence to key state actors to address market distortions and unlock policy constraints holding back key sectors.
+The fund will support innovations aimed at increasing international competitiveness.
+This thematic area would for example, support agribusiness/manufacturers to innovate, test new technologies and provide evidence to key state actors to address market distortions and unlock policy constraints holding back key sectors.
 It could help companies to integrate more horizontally (through associations) or vertically (in supply chains) as well as scope out international markets.
 It could help attract anchor investors into the new Special Economic Zones (SEZ) in close collaboration with (and not in duplication of) other economic development initiatives run by DFID and other development partners.
-An example from our current portfolio is Ten Senses and Savanna Circuit.

-The Fund will support innovations aimed at raising productivity and/or supporting shifts into the formal sector.
-Additionally, the Fund could also support solutions that use technology to link up clusters of informal microenterprises with formal firms (e.g. aggregators) and connect them to local or regional value chains.
+The fund will support innovations aimed at raising productivity and/or supporting shifts into the formal sector.
+This thematic area could for example use technology to link up clusters of informal microenterprises with formal firms (e.g. aggregators) and connect them to local or regional value chains.
 It could also pilot initiatives which enable youth entrepreneurs in the informal sector to find ways to build up savings; diversify risks and access larger, longer duration loans in order to grow microenterprises.
-An example from our current portfolio is Lynk and TakaTaka Solutions.

 Improve incomes and livelihoods for marginalised groups and geographies –